cjacker/opensource-toolchain-bouffalo-lab/README.md

 ### Option 1 : with `BLFlashCommand`

-BLFlashCommand read the 'flash_prog_cfg.ini' as config file, please setup this file correctly, and use blink demos in this repo, just type:
+`BLFlashCommand` read the 'flash_prog_cfg.ini' as config file, please setup this file correctly, and use blink demos in this repo, just type:

 ```
 make flash
 ```

+Since it already integrated in bl_mcu_sdk, we can treat it as the default and officially recommended tool to program BL chips.

 ### Option 2 : with `bflb-mcu-tool` :